boot --profile robotics_research_engineer

 Robotics Researcher

 Working on cutting-edge robotics and AI research problems for the Australian Government.
-I joined as an intern, but was retained as a placement student, and subsequently on a scholarship as a part time employee till the start of 2024, when I joined fulltime.
-I was part of the team of 6 that won the Chief Defense Scientist's Science & Engineering Excellence Award in 2024 (selected out of an organization of 2000+ researchers).
+I joined as an intern, was retained as a placement student, and later continued on a scholarship as a part-time employee until the start of 2024, when I joined full time.

 Immersive Analytics Laboratory - Monash University